How to Qualify for Long Term Care Insurance

 - Transient Ischemic Attack (TIA) within 2 years or more an one TIA

-The following information shows how the top LTC insurance carriers rate occasional tobacco use.
+The following information shows how some of the top LTC insurance carriers rate occasional tobacco use.

 - Within 2 years = Standard health rating